danilovkiri/web-server-go-liftover/README.md

 This web application uses authentication, cookies and sessions.
 Functionality is a subject of change and improvement.

-Currently, the herein described service is available at https://65.108.154.166:4000/index/ (authentication is required upon file submission, credentials are currently being provided only upon request here or elsewhere).

 ## Input

 Submitted files must comply with the following standard: